 1. Collect and manage data from all available sources

 Present-day threats typically span multiple data sources.
 To be effective, every data source must be available to your next-gen SIEM for it to analyze and correlate the data.
 (See Figure 1.)
 This includes cloud service data, on-premises log data (security controls like identity, databases, and application logs), and network data (intrusion detection, endpoint, flows, packets, etc.)

 Your SIEM should also include centralized, remote security data management.
 After you have all log collectors configured and running, it should be easy to manage them (start, stop, update, reconfigure) from any location.
 Outcomes navigator stuff here.

 2. Well-vetted, big data architecture

 Many legacy SIEMs were architected in the early 2000s and use proprietary technology.
 There is a significant technological difference between then and now.
-Platforms such as Hadoop, Mongo, Elasticsearch, and Spark simply weren’t available then.
+Platforms such as Hadoop, Mongo, Elasticsearch, BigQuery, and Spark simply weren’t available then.

-3. Flat pricing for log ingestion
+3. Predictable pricing for log ingestion

 For example, replacing your firewall with an updated model might increase logging tenfold.
 With consumption-based pricing, your SIEM license fees automatically increase.
 But with a flat-rate pricing model, you can ingest data from all sources (instead of cherry-picking) and remain within your budget.